Kevin Newman Player Props: Reds vs. Dodgers

-The Cincinnati Reds, including Kevin Newman (.396 on-base percentage in past 10 games, 69 points above season-long percentage), take on starting pitcher Noah Syndergaard and the Los Angeles Dodgers at Great American Ball Park, Wednesday at 7:10 PM ET.
+The Cincinnati Reds, including Kevin Newman (.383 on-base percentage in past 10 games, 52 points above season-long percentage), battle starting pitcher Clayton Kershaw and the Los Angeles Dodgers at Great American Ball Park, Thursday at 12:35 PM ET.

-In his most recent game he had a hitless performance (0-for-5) against the Dodgers.
+In his last appearance, he had two hits (going 2-for-4 with a double) against the Dodgers.

 Kevin Newman Game Info & Props vs. the Dodgers